brad0s/brad0s/README.md

 ## About me

 Front end developing and making aesthetic, functional user interfaces is my passion.
 I received my B.S. in Computer Science at Brigham Young University - Hawaii 📚 and I enjoy working with javascript and react.
+I love cool animations and looking at what people have designed on dribbble.
+Sometimes I think about getting a masters in HCI

 I love learning and challenging myself and look forward to continuing my journey as a developer - you can [read some of my thoughts and experiences](https://brad0s.github.io/) on my blog.

+I love surfing, skateboarding and laying out on the beach 🏄‍♂️🏖

 <br/>